centiservice/mats3_site/_docs/B-Intro-02-mats-flow-initiation.md

 invoked with.
 It also uses the `request(..)` method, supplying the message which the Endpoint should get.

 > Do not be misled by the test semantics employed here, using a synchronous coupling between the Terminator and
 > the @Test-method.
-Such a coupling is not a normal way to use Mats, and would in a multi-node setup simply not work.
+Such a coupling is not a normal way to use Mats, and would in a multi-node setup simply not work,
+> as the reply could arrive on a different node.

 It is important to understand that there will not be a connection between the initiation-point and the terminator, except for the state object.
 So, if you fire off a request in a HTTP-endpoint, the final Reply will happen on a thread